 - Funeral costs if the accident ended in a fatality.

 Non-economic Damages Caused by a Motorcycle Accident

 Non-economic damages can be more complicated to assign a monetary value to because of the intangibility of their nature.
 But they are no less deserved, and we will fight for them for you.
-Your motorcycle accident lawyer in Charleston will analyze the specifics of your case when determining what sort of reimbursement you may be entitled to.
+Motorcycle accident lawyers in Charleston will analyze the specifics of motorcycle accident cases when determining what sort of reimbursement a victim may be entitled to.

 Following a motorcycle crash, you may be entitled to the following damages: